AidenHe2000/EnNote/README.md

 # EnNote
-A notebook allows encryption and many conviences.
+A notebook allows encryption and many conveniences.